Nicolas-Jay Vintage Guide

 2014

-The 2014 vintage started two weeks earlier than average, and ripening took place over a warm and dry summer.
-Heat accumulation for the season exceeded 2006, breaking records for Oregon.
-Uncharacteristically warm night aided early ripening, and harvest began on September 14th, and was finished on October 2nd
+The 2014 vintage began about two weeks earlier than average, with ripening occurring during a warm, dry summer.
+Heat accumulation for the season exceeded that of 2006, setting records for Oregon.
+Uncharacteristically warm nights further supported early ripening, and harvest ran from September 14 to October 2.